-- 1. General - a.
-In any successful program, it is essential that coaches, parents, and participants understand each other's goals and expectations. - b.
+- b.
 For this reason, coaches and sponsors will meet with participants and parents in advance of the season to present and to discuss their philosophies, goals, expectations, and contest rules. - c.
 At this meeting, schedules of games/contests and practices will be provided to all participants along with a written contract listing expectations and training/practice rules for the participants. - d.
 At this time, coaches will inform parents and students of any special equipment or requirements for the activity as well as discussing costs that may be incurred by the participants or their parents. - e.
 No student will be allowed to practice for or participate in extra-curricular activities until parent(s) have met with the coach/sponsor, contracts and medical releases have been signed, and proof of insurance and physical forms have been supplied, if required.
 Parents who object to the emergency medical release form for religious or other legitimate reasons may request a meeting on this matter with the coach and the administration who will consider all objections and make written ruling on the objections.
-This written ruling will include the reasons on the objection, all pertinent related facts, and all agreements that are made by the parties involved.
+This written ruling will include the reasons for the objection, all pertinent related facts, and all agreements that are made by the parties involved.
 All decisions will be subject to IESA and/or IHSA rules.
 The athletic/extra-curricular policy will be reviewed at least yearly.
-Parents, participants, coaches, sponsors, and other interested persons may recommend changes to ensure discipline, equity, and fairness to all. - 2.
-Expectations for Participants - a.
-Participants will observe training/practice rules. - b.
-Participants will give their best efforts at all times both in practice and in contests. - c.
-Participants will represent West Central School District #235 in a positive manner and demonstrate good sportsmanship at all times - d.
-Unless excused by the coach or sponsor, participants are expected to be present for and participate fully in all practices and activities.
+Parents, participants, coaches, sponsors, and other interested persons may recommend changes to ensure discipline, equity, and fairness to all. - f.
+The district allows students to modify his other athletic or team uniform for the purpose of modesty in clothing or attire that is in accordance with the requirements of his or her religion or his or her cultural values or modesty preferences.
+A student is not required to receive the prior approval of the school board for such modification.